Dune Thomas

 Duke Houston - Principal | Houston Graphics

-I’m most familiar with Dune’s Flash, design, scriptwriting and video skills.
+I’m most familiar with Dune’s Flash, design, scriptwriting, and video skills.
 Dune is an endlessly creative and technically savvy problem-solver.
 High integrity, great communicator, a lot of fun to work with.
 Whoever gets him on their team or project is very lucky.

 Noel Murphy - CEO | Rocket Cat Films